Colleen's Paris

 Rue de Rivoli

-You can stroll or roll along the rue de Rivoli with its souvenir shops and stores and affluent buildings.
+Stroll or roll along the rue de Rivoli with its souvenir shops and stores and affluent buildings.
 Store entrances are at ground level and most sidewalks ramp to the street.

 Lots of stairs, no elevators, but the personnel really made an effort and helped her to the maximum.